Leaving hospital

 • Occupational therapy or physiotherapy to continue your rehabilitation when you return home

 Your wider social care needs will be assessed after your discharge from hospital.
-This may include for example support to socialise or get out and about.
+For example, this may include support to socialise or get out and about.

 Reablement Service